mem48/geocompr/main.md

 elev > 5
 ```

-Instead of arithmetic operators, you can also use the `calc()` and `overlay()` functions.
+Instead of arithmetic operators, one can also use the `calc()` and `overlay()` functions.
-These functions are more efficient.
+These functions are more efficient, hence, they are preferable in the presence of large raster datasets.
-So you should use them if you have to process large raster datasets.
-Additionally, they let you directly store an output file.
+Additionally, they allow to directly store an output file.

 The calculation of the normalized difference vegetation index (NDVI) is one of the most famous local, i.e. pixel-by-pixel, raster operations.
 It ranges between - 1 and 1 with positive values indicating the presence of living plants (mostly > 0.2).